detail on la Sagrada familia

 From a distance, the older side of the basilica looks as if it’s made out of melted candles, wax dripping down from the towers in the sunshine and solidified in bizarre and slightly gory shapes.
 Stalactite pillars gloop downwards over doorways and rough, craggy stone forms strange outlines in the outside walls of the building.

-This is why it’s worth paying to get a closer look; up close and personal, you can see the sheer overwhelming amount of detail that has gone into this thing.
+This is why it’s worth paying to get a closer look.
+Because up close and personal, you can see the sheer overwhelming scale of detail that has gone into this thing.
 Different archways in the walls hold stone scenes from the Nativity, overseen by angels and animals and framed with vines and leaves.
 The closer you look, the more details you’ll spy.
 Like the massive turtle and tortoise holding up a pillar each, the insects crawling amongst the carved ivy which covers a set of doors, or the giant colourful fruits that sit on top of some of the towers.

 It’s quite something to behold, you guys.